Ahmed-Ali/Cucumberish/README.md

     Then I will be more confident about the quality of the project and its releases
 ```

-Now you have one cool feature in place, it is time to implement its stesp.
+Now you have one cool feature in place, it is time to implement its steps.
 You only need to care about the steps, not the feature or the scenario it self.
 So your step implementations are done out of any context.

 In the body of the CucumberishInit C function and before calling -[Cucumberish beginExecution] method, add the following: